Credit: NORBERT MILLAUER/AFP/Getty Images

-The Green Vault in Dresden Castle houses one of the largest collections of treasure in Europe, with its spectacular baroque chambers filled with jewels and objets d'art.
-Although these masterpieces are comparable with those of Florence or Venice, they have yet to achieve the renown of the Italian museums.
+The Green Vault in Dresden Castle -- from which thieves have stolen around 100 pieces on Monday -- houses one of the largest collections of treasure in Europe, with its spectacular baroque chambers filled with jewels and objets d'art.

 In the early 18th century, Augustus the Strong, ruler of Saxony, worked to establish Dresden as a major center for the arts, inviting talented sculptors, goldsmiths and painters to take up residence.
 He commissioned a series of magnificent rooms to showcase his valuables as a way of advertising the city's cultural prominence in addition to its wealth.